aadroher/cereal/README.md

 ## Local development

 This repo includes the code for both the web server and the client.
-After some unsuccessful attempts at defining a proper `docker-compose` setup, for now, both the server and the server which serves the client need to be started independently.
+After some unsuccessful attempts at defining a proper `docker-compose` setup, for now both the application server and the server which serves the client need to be started independently.

 ### External dependencies

-In addition to the dependencies defined by the respective package managers, the following dependencies are assumed to be present.
+In addition to the code dependencies defined by the respective package managers, the following dependencies are assumed to be present.

 - The server depends on `sqlite3` being installed in the development machine.
-In case your on macOS you can use `brew` to install it:
+In case you are on macOS you can use `brew` to install it:

     ```
     $ brew install sqlite3
     ```
 - The client assumes that the browser in which will be run supports:
-   - The [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), that is, the presence of `fetch` in the global envirnoment.
+   - The [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), that is, the presence of `fetch` in the global namespace.
    - The [`datetime-local`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/datetime-local) HTML `input` type.

   Both are supported in modern web browsers, in particular on Chrome 107, which was used to develop and test this app.